Lifecycle Events

 Weddings

 We host wonderful, meaningful weddings resonating with Jewish tradition and reflecting individual wishes.
 Sherith Israel clergy generally perform ceremonies only for members or their children—either at the synagogue or at private homes or venues.
-Couples may be straight, gay or of any sexual identification.
+Couples may be straight, gay, trans, or of any gender identification.
 Our clergy officiate at weddings with one non-Jewish partner after counseling and study.
 Co-officiating clergy, if any, must be Jewish.

 Nonmembers may rent our awe-inspiring sanctuary and Newman Hall, which seats 200 people for dinner and dancing.
-We ask that the wedding be performed by Jewish clergy approved by the senior rabbi.
+Guest Jewish clergy subject to approval by the senior rabbi.

 Conversion